Updated July 25, 2023

 The F4 set new standards for pro SLRs in all the standard metrics: shutter speeds, film advance speeds, ruggedness...plus it added AF that was as good as anything on the market at the time.
 The press on the camera was nearly unanimous: the F4 was a triumph, and Nikon started selling them as fast as production would allow.
 In fact, in its first three years of public availability (dating from Dec.
-1988), Nikon sold an average of 75,000 F4s per year, a very strong figure for an SLR that was selling for $2,000+ USD ($4,000 adjusted to 2018).
+1988), Nikon sold an average of 75,000 F4s per year, a very strong figure for an SLR that was selling for $2,000+ USD (over $4,200 adjusted to 2023).
 For comparison, the previous top pro Nikon, the F3 (including its detachable MD-4 motor drive), was selling for roughly half of that at the time.
-The F3's sales peak had been in the 100,000+ neighborhood, 7 years before, when it was priced at $750 USD (including the MD-4; $1,500 USD, 2018-adjusted) and that was in the second best year ever for SLR sales.
+The F3's sales peak had been in the 100,000+ neighborhood, 7 years before, when it was priced at $750 USD including the MD-4 ($2,050 USD, 2023-adjusted) and that was in the second best year ever for SLR sales.
 So the F4's sales showing was nothing to sneeze at.
 Let's just say that Nikon felt very comfortable at this point.
 They had the tandem of the F4 and the very capable F-801 in their two most important market slots (pro & prosumer) and they were more than holding their own.

 the black Ferrari of 35mm autofocus SLRs: quick, streamlined, and unusually responsive.